BryceLee/android-components-wechatpay/README.md

         android:launchMode="singleTop"/>
 ```
 # How to use
-- If your order message from server have the same data struture with wechat document,you can use this componet:
+- If your order message from server have the same data struture with wechat document,you can use this api:
 ```
  WeChatPay weChatPay = new WeChatPay.Builder()
     .with(this)